mzazon/awesome-cloud-projects/gcp/cross-database-analytics-federation-alloydb-omni-bigquery/cross-database-analytics-federation-alloydb-omni-bigquery.md

    echo "✅ Cloud Functions deployed for metadata orchestration"
    ```

-   The Cloud Functions are now deployed and ready to orchestrate metadata synchronization and workflow automation across the federated analytics platform, providing intelligent governance and operational insights.
+   The Cloud Functions are now deployed with the latest Python runtime and ready to orchestrate metadata synchronization and workflow automation across the federated analytics platform, providing intelligent governance and operational insights.

 7. **Configure Dataplex for Unified Data Governance**: